With 1,000 experts fitting

 This will depend on driving style and conditions, but you should expect around 20,000 miles from your brake pads and 40,000 miles from your brake discs.

-As you would expect from National, all parts and workmanship are guaranteed for 12 months or 12,000 miles (whichever is sooner) and this covers replacement brake pads, brake discs, brake drums, brake shoes, brake hoses, brake calipers, brake master cylinders and brake hoses.
+As you would expect from National, all parts and workmanship are guaranteed for 2 years / 24,000 miles (whichever is sooner) and this covers replacement brake pads, brake discs, brake drums, brake shoes, brake hoses, brake calipers, brake master cylinders and brake hoses.

 Brakes Price Promise